 A good presentation can mean the difference between winning the pitch or losing the deal.
 Between securing the budget you need for next year or dealing with cutbacks.
 Between educating, informing and inspiring people or putting them to sleep.

 In other words, the humble PowerPoint presentation is not to be taken lightly.
 With enough practice and the right tools, a simple 10-slide deck can create life-changing moments for you, your business and your audience.
-However, it's surprisingly common in this day and age to still be seriously underwhelmed by most presentations–even those created by extremely smart people working at very successful organisations.
+However, it's surprisingly common in this day and age to still be seriously underwhelmed by most presentations–even those created by extremely smart people working at very successful organizations.

 In this practical post, we cover the 5 common presentation fails you can easily avoid with the help of a few simple tips and access to the right images.